 - 1 teaspoon pure vanilla extract

-- 1 teaspoon minced fresh ginger can use jarred
+- 1 teaspoon minced fresh ginger or ginger paste

-- 1 cup chopped fresh cranberries (soak them in hot water for 10 minutes prior to soften)
+- 1 cup (8 ounces) chopped fresh or frozen cranberries (soak them in hot water for 10 minutes to soften them)

 Instructions

-- Preheat the oven to 350 degrees.
-Grease a 9x5 loaf pan.
+- Preheat the oven to 350℉.
+Grease a 9x5 inch loaf pan with butter or baking spray.

-- In another bowl mix the molasses and hot water together.
-Set aside.
+- In another bowl mix the molasses and hot water.
+Set aside.¾ cup molasses, ¾ cup hot water (not boiling)

-- In a stand mixer using the paddle attachment, beat the softened butter on high speed until creamy.
+- Using the paddle attachment, beat the softened butter on high speed until creamy in a stand mixer.
 Add the brown sugar and beat on high speed until combined with the butter, scraping the sides of the bowl as needed.
-On medium speed, beat in the egg and vanilla until combined.
+Lower the speed to medium, and beat in the egg and vanilla until combined.½ cup (1 stick or 4 ounces) unsalted butter, softened to room temperature, ⅓ cup (71 grams) packed dark brown sugar, 1 large egg, 1 teaspoon pure vanilla extract

 - Place the mixer on low and add the flour mixture alternating with the molasses mixture until all is combined.
 Add the minced ginger and cranberries until just combined.
-Do not overmix.
+Do not overmix.1 teaspoon minced fresh ginger or ginger paste, 1 cup (8 ounces) chopped fresh or frozen cranberries (soak them in hot water for 10 minutes to soften them)

-- Serve warm or at room temperature plain or with powdered sugar, butter or lemon curd.
-Store at room temperature for up to 5 days (if it lasts that long :).
+- Serve warm or at room temperature plain or with powdered sugar, butter, or lemon curd.